andreazevedo/robocar/README.md

     ./tensorflow/lite/tools/make/download_dependencies.sh && \
     ./tensorflow/lite/tools/make/build_rpi_lib.sh
 ```
-Note: Tensorflow folder is in .gitignore to avoid having it checked-in this repo.
+Note: Tensorflow folder is in .gitignore to avoid having it checked-in nto this
+repo.
 In the future we might consider having it as submodule.

 ### Build
 ```bash